The Unhealthiest Eating Habits For Your Immune System

 Giving up on all healthy foods.

-Although as Amidor points out, "it is recommended to stash up on food for two weeks in order to minimize trips to the market" as a way to "minimize contact with others (including food shopping) as this will minimize the risk of contracting the virus," you shouldn't feel the need to buy out everything in the store.
+Although as Amidor points out, "it is recommended to stash up on food for two weeks in order to minimize trips to the market" as a way to "minimize contact with others (including food shopping) as this will minimize the risk of contracting the virus," even months into living during a pandemic.
+But you want to make sure you don't ever feel the need to buy out everything in the store.
 Can you really eat every banana you see in the store that quickly anyway?

 "People are stocking up on food as they are scared they won't be able to get their hands on any.
 However, the food supply is safe and there is plenty of food available," Amidor says.